Unrated-Demon-List/unrated-demon-list/README.md

-# Welcome to the maintained Geometry Dash Shitty List repo!
+# Welcome to the maintained Geometry Dash Unrated Demons List repo!

+# Website Disclaimer

+This website was made using the TSL template, so credits to their coding team.

 # FAQ

----

-### Website FAQ

-Can I use the Shitty List template?

-- I mean, sure. just make sure you give credit somewhere and make sure you state that you're not affiliated with the shitty list.

-The website isnt loading!
-What can I do?

-- since no webhost is perfect, downtime is expected. you can either wait til the website is back online or you can do some behind the scene stuff and run it locally.

 ---
 ### List FAQ

 How long will my record take to get accepted?